saadeghi/daisyui/packages/docs/src/routes/(routes)/docs/v5-beta/+page.md

 > [:FF: Skip to the next section](#10-breaking-changes-in-class-names)

 Summary of changes:
-- Many components received style updates (new variants, improved aesthetics).
+- Visual style updates.
-- Size scales were adjusted and standardized across components.
+- Size adjustments.
-- Accessibility improvements implemented in multiple areas.
+- Accessibility improvements.
-- Bug fixes addressed across the library.
+- Bug fixes.
-- New features and expanded customization options added to various components.
+- New features and more customization options.
-- Several components received significant structural refactoring for improved compatibility and maintainability.
+- Structure changes for a few parts of component.
-- Responsive design capabilities enhanced.
+- Responsive design improved.
-- Improved support for various browsers and devices.
+- Print-friendly styles for many components.
-- Print-friendliness improved for several components.
+- Some classes were renamed, some unused ones were removed (Read next section for details).

 [Read the detailed changelog for each component](/docs/changelog/)